rikutest/dln_test/README.md

-Now I am not a collaborator!
+Now I am not a collaborator